 The Carer's Leave Act came into effect on the 6 April 2024.

-Employees are entitled to one week's unpaid leave per year if providing or arranging care for someone with a long-term care need.
-This leave can be taken flexibly (in half or full days) for planned and foreseen caring commitments.
-It is available from the first day of employment.
-It provides the same employment protections to employees as other forms of family-related leave, including protection from dismissal.
+- The Carer's Leave Act covers employees in England, Wales and Scotland. - Employees are entitled to one week's unpaid leave per year if providing or arranging care for someone with a long-term care need. - This leave can be taken flexibly (in half or full days) for planned and foreseen caring commitments. - It is available from the first day of employment. - It provides the same employment protections to employees as other forms of family-related leave, including protection from dismissal.